SS West Cressey: Merchant service

 Following her decommission, West Cressey was placed into mercantile service by the USSB as SS West Cressey.
 Records of the ship's movements after this point are scarce.
 The vessel is known to have made a voyage from Rotterdam, the Netherlands to New York City in 1920 which indicates that she may have been engaged in regular transatlantic service.
 By 1927, the ship was operating for the Texas Oceanic Line, making a voyage in December of that year from Galveston, Texas to Liverpool, England.
 With the onset of the Great Depression in 1929, the scale of international trade fell sharply and many ships were mothballed in this period due to lack of work, West Cressey included.
 Laid up at New Orleans in the early 1930s, the USSB had ceased to maintain the vessel by 1933.

 Unlike many of her contemporaries however, West Cressey was to escape the scrap merchants' yard, and following the outbreak of World War II in 1939, steadily mounting losses of merchant ships to U-boats revived the demand for shipping tonnage.
 In order to help meet this demand, the successor to the USSB, the Maritime Commission, in addition to its orders for new tonnage, implemented a reconditioning program for older ships previously laid up.
 West Cressey became one of the ships so reconditioned, and in March 1941 she was placed back into service with the Grace Line for a monthly charter price of $16,486.
 Following this revival of fortune, West Cressey appears to have been employed for the next few months in a shuttle service between Los Angeles and Honolulu.

 On 20 August 1941 the ship was purchased by the War Shipping Administration (WSA) and placed in service in Seattle, Washington operated by the American Mail Line acting as the WSA agent.
 From 19 May until 13 July 1942 the ship was operating under control of the United States Army in the Southwest Pacific Area without being assigned a local fleet X number.

 On 26 January 1943, West Cressey was transferred at San Francisco to the Soviet Union under lend-lease, and renamed SS Briansk I. Her activities are not known after this point, but in 1945 she was renamed SS Tallin.
-Tallin survived the war, but was stranded and lost off Cape Kamchatsky on 4 September 1946.
+Tallinn survived the war, but was stranded and lost off Cape Kamchatsky on 4 September 1946.